WebAssembly/WASI/README.md

- - Link-time capabilities, which are functions which require no handle arguments, are used sparingly, in situations where it's not necessary to identify more than once instance of a resources at runtime.
+ - Link-time capabilities, which are functions which require no handle arguments, are used sparingly, in situations where it's not necessary to identify more than one instance of a resource at runtime.
 Link-time capabilities are *interposable*, so they are still refusable in a capability-based security sense.

-WASI has no ambient *ambient authorities*, meaning that there are no global namespaces at runtime, and no global functions at link time.
+WASI has no *ambient authorities*, meaning that there are no global namespaces at runtime, and no global functions at link time.

 [component model]: https://github.com/WebAssembly/component-model